-- 1. Remove the flange bolts at the transmission-to-prop shaft coupling and slide the shaft aft until the flanges are about 1/4" apart. - 2.
+- 1. Remove the flange bolts at the transmission-to-shaft coupling and slide the shaft aft until the flanges are about 1/4" apart. - 2.
 Rotate the shaft to see if there is obvious "wobble" of the shaft flange.
-If there is, it may indicate shaft damage and should be inspected by a marine mechanic as soon as possible. - 3.
+If there is, it may indicate that the shaft has been damaged and should be inspected by a marine mechanic as soon as possible. - 3.
 Move the shaft up and down and from side to side to determine, as closely as possible, the central position where the shaft is normally located.
-At this position, the transmission flange should align with the shaft flange without moving the shaft more than 1/8".
-If this is not the case, a misalignment condition exists.

-- 4. Move the shaft flange into contact with the transmission flange. - 5.
+At this position, the transmission flange should align with the shaft flange wi - transmission flange should align with the shaft flange without moving the shaft more than 1/8".
+If this is not the case, a misalignment condition exists. - 4.
+Move the shaft flange into contact with the transmission flange. - 5.
 Check the gap between flange faces by attempting to insert a 0.003" feeler gauge at the top, bottom and each side. - 6.
 Repeat this operation after rotating the shaft flange 1/4 turn (3 times).
-If the feeler gauge can be easily inserted at any point, a misalignment condition exists (see CAUTION on right).
+If the feeler gauge can be easily inserted at any point, a misalignment condition exists.